technology-toolbox/website/content/blog/jjameson/2009/03/28/wsus-server-cleanup-wizard-hangs-on-deleting-unused-updates.md

 title: "WSUS Server Cleanup Wizard Hangs on \"Deleting unused updates...\""
 date: 2009-03-28T07:20:00-06:00
 excerpt:
-  "While cleaning off my Desktop this morning, I came across a file that I created back in December capturing my notes from a problem I was having with Windows Server Update Services (WSUS).
-Evidently I intended to blog about the issue, but apparently this..."
+  While cleaning off my Desktop this morning, I came across a file that I created back in December capturing my notes from a problem I was having with Windows Server Update Services (WSUS).
+Evidently I intended to blog about the issue, but apparently this...
 aliases:
   [
     "/blog/jjameson/archive/2009/03/27/wsus-server-cleanup-wizard-hangs-on-deleting-unused-updates.aspx",